nikki72326/kickstarter-analysis/Written_Report_Template.md

-# Launch Date and Funding Goal Comparison for Kickstarter Crowdfunding for Plays
+# Launch Date and Funding Goal Comparison of Kickstarter Crowdfunding for Plays

-## Analysis completed to visualize campaign outcomes based on their launch dates and funding goals
+Analysis completed to visualize campaign outcomes based on their launch dates and funding goals

-### Purpose

 ## Analysis and Challenges
+Used large database of source data to identify successful and failed funding campaigns based on launch date and fundrasing goal

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals